Census in Australia: 2016

 According to the ABS, the preliminary release of census data became available to the public on the ABS website on 11 April 2017, two months earlier than for any previous census.
 The main release of data occurred on 27 June 2017 and a final data release on 17 October 2017.

 2021

 The 2021 Census occurred on 10 August 2021, and was run by the Australian Bureau of Statistics (ABS).
 It was Australia's 18th Census.

-The 2021 Census achieved a response rate above the Australian Bureau of Statistics target obtaining data from 10 million (10,852,208) dwellings.
+The 2021 Census achieved a response rate above the Australian Bureau of Statistics target, obtaining data from 10 million (10,852,208) dwellings.
 The dwelling response rate was 96.1 per cent, up from 95.1 per cent in 2016.

-The Statistical Independent Assurance Panel, established by the Australian Statistician to provide assurance of Census data quality, concluded that the 2021 Census data is fit-for-purpose, is of comparable quality to the 2011 and 2016 Censuses and can be used with confidence.
+The Statistical Independent Assurance Panel, established by the Australian Statistician to provide assurance of Census data quality, concluded that the 2021 Census data is fit-for-purpose, is of comparable quality to the 2011 and 2016 Censuses, and can be used with confidence.

 The first release of the Census data was published on 28 June 2022.
 Census data can be accessed using a number of Census data tools.

+2026

+The 2026 Census occurred on 11 August 2026, and was run by the Australian Bureau of Statistics (ABS).
+It was Australia's 19th Census.

+The 2026 Census was the first to include questions regarding gender identity and sexual orientation, with citizens aged 16 and over given the option to identify themselves or to choose not to answer.
+There were also updates surrounding ancestry, sex at birth, and country of parental birth questions.